Orinoco: History

 The mouth of the Orinoco River at the Atlantic Ocean was documented by Christopher Columbus on 1 August 1498, during his third voyage.
-Its source at the Cerro Delgado–Chalbaud, in the Parima range, was not explored until 453 years later, in 1951.
-The source, near the Venezuelan–Brazilian border, at 1047 m above sea level, was explored in 1951 by a joint French-Venezuelan expedition.

-The Orinoco, as well as its tributaries in the eastern llanos such as the Apure and Meta, were explored in the 16th century by German expeditions under Ambrosius Ehinger and his successors.
+The Orinoco as well as its tributaries in the eastern Llanos, such as the Apure and Meta, were explored in the 16th century by German expeditions under Ambrosius Ehinger and his successors.
 In 1531, starting at the principal outlet in the delta, the Boca de Navios, Diego de Ordaz sailed up the river to the Meta.
-Antonio de Berrio sailed down the Casanare to the Meta, and then down the Orinoco River and back to Coro.
+Antonio de Berrio sailed down the Casanare to the Meta, and then down the Orinoco and back to Coro.
 In 1595, after capturing de Berrio to obtain information while conducting an expedition to find the fabled city of El Dorado, the Englishman Sir Walter Raleigh sailed down the river, reaching the savanna country.

 From April to May 1800, the Prussian-born Alexander von Humboldt and his companion, Aime Bonpland, explored stretches of the Orinoco, supported by indigenous helpers and guided by his interest to prove that South America's waterways formed an interconnected system from the Andes to the Amazon.
 He reported on the pink river dolphins and later published extensively on the river's flora and fauna.

-The sources of the Orinoco River, located at Cerro Carlos Delgado Chalbaud (2º19’05” N, 63º21’42” W), were discovered in 1951 by the French-Venezuelan expedition that went back and explored the Upper Orinoco course to the Sierra Parima near the border with Brazil, headed by Venezuelan army officer Frank Risquez Iribarren.
+The source of the Orinoco River, located at Cerro Delgado–Chalbaud (2º19’05” N, 63º21’42” W), at 1047 m above sea level, was discovered in 1951 by a French-Venezuelan expedition that explored the upper Orinoco course to the Sierra Parima near the border with Brazil, headed by Venezuelan army officer Frank Risquez Iribarren.